cj555/aspect_sentiment/README.md

 7. LEARNING DEEP REPRESENTATIONS BY MUTUAL INFORMATION ESTIMATION AND MAXIMIZATION [[Paper, ICLR2019]](https://arxiv.org/pdf/1808.06670.pdf)

 8. Unsupervised Learning by Predicting Noise [[Paper, ICML2017]](https://arxiv.org/pdf/1704.05310.pdf) [[Code, Lua]](https://github.com/facebookresearch/noise-as-targets)
+ >> In supervised settings, the learning process is to find the optimal functions to minimize the distance between features and targets.
+In unsupervised settings, the targets representation is missing.
+In this paper, the target Y = PC. where P is a Assignment matrix (only zeror or one)and C is a predefined features.
+For C, this paper uses uniformly samples from L2 unit spheres.
+The author explains that canonical basis's underlying assumption that each image belongs to one catergory is too strong is this task.

 ## Survey On Graph neural network